jfirebaugh/konacha/README.md

-# Matcha
+# Konacha

-Matcha is a Rails engine that allows you to test your JavaScript with the [mocha](http://visionmedia.github.com/mocha/) test framework and [chai](http://chaijs.com/) assertion library.
+Konacha is a Rails engine that allows you to test your JavaScript with the [mocha](http://visionmedia.github.com/mocha/) test framework and [chai](http://chaijs.com/) assertion library.

 It is similar to [Jasmine](https://github.com/pivotal/jasmine-gem) and [Evergreen](https://github.com/jnicklas/evergreen), but does not attempt to be framework agnostic.
-By sticking with Rails, Matcha can take full advantage of features such as the asset pipeline and engines.
+By sticking with Rails, Konacha can take full advantage of features such as the asset pipeline and engines.

 ## Installation

-Add matcha to the `:test` and `:development` groups in the Gemfile:
+Add konacha to the `:test` and `:development` groups in the Gemfile:

     group :test, :development do
-      gem "matcha"
+      gem "konacha"
     end

 And then execute: